abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

       - abp-network
 ```

 This is the MVC/Razor Page application docker service is using the `acme/bookstore-web:latest` image that we have built using the `build-images-locally.ps1` script.
-It runs on `https://localhost:44353` by default, by mounting the self-signed certificate we've generated under the `etc/certs` folder.
+It runs on `https://localhost:44353` by default by mounting the self-signed certificate we've generated under the `etc/certs` folder.

 ​	{{ if Tiered == "Yes" }}

 The MVC/Razor Page is a server-side rendering application that uses the **hybrid flow**.
-This flow uses **browser** to login/logout process to the openid-provider but issues the **access_token from the back-channel** (server-side).
+This flow uses **browser** to login/logout process to the OpenID-provider but issues the **access_token from the back-channel** (server-side).
 To achieve this functionality, the module class has extra `OpenIdConnectOptions` to override some of the events:

 ```csharp
 if (Convert.ToBoolean(configuration["AuthServer:IsContainerizedOnLocalhost"]))